A Radiant Barrier will work with mass insulation such as fiberglass and cellulose to increase your building’s overall resistance to heat transfer.

 Installing radiant barrier in your home's attic is the best way to reduce the workload of your HVAC system by nearly eliminating the radiant heat transfer in your attic space.
-You can also use reflective foil insulation to wrap duct work and reduce energy loss as heated and cooled air is moved from your hvac unit to your home's vents.
-We recommend easy to install EcoFoil R8 Duct Wrap Insulation to insulate exposed HVAC duct work.
+You can also use reflective foil insulation to wrap duct work and reduce energy loss as heated and cooled air is moved from your HVAC unit to your home's vents.
+We recommend easy installing EcoFoil R8 Duct Wrap Insulation to insulate exposed HVAC duct work.

 How much tape will I need for my reflective foil installation?

 As a general rule, we recommend one roll of tape for each roll of reflective insulation purchased.
 However it is important to allow for tape overlap, scrap, etc. Rolls of tape are all lengths of 150’ and available in 3” width.
 Rolls of tape are also available for different applications.

 - Foil tape to seal the seams of foil faced insulation.